biman-zen/biman-zen.github.io/_posts/2025-12-10-used-vehicle-regression.md

 The top four models in the dataset all US trucks with Ford and Chevy the top makes.
 ![top10]({{"/assets/post_figures/used-car-regression/top_10_model_makes.png" | relative_url }}){:style="width:50%; height: auto; display: block; margin: 0 auto;"}

 The model names required standardization to simplify the modeling e.g. a model called 'silverado 1500' and 'silverado' should be equivalent.
-The following code snippet shows how the model names were condensed.
+The following code snippet shows how each model names were condensed.

     # Combine the f-250 model segment
     vehicles.loc[vehicles.model.str.contains('f.250.'), 'model']